hoyjustin/NudeSolutionsApp/README.md

 This was developed through React and Typescript.
 The submodule repo can be found here: https://github.com/hoyjustin/NudeSolutionsApp-client

+Both can be initialized from this repo through `git clone https://github.com/hoyjustin/NudeSolutionsApp --recursive`

 ### Installation & Startup
 =========================